1. Introduction

 1.1.
 List View

-After you log in to ZedControl:
+After you log in to ZEDEDA GUI:

-- Step 1 > Click on the 'Library' (
+- Step 1 > Click the 'Library' from the left navigation.

 - Step 2 > Select 'Data Stores' from the top navigation bar.

-- Step 3 > Click on the expand (
+- Step 3 > Click the expand icon to view the summary panel.

 1.2.
 Detail View